afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 ![coverage_100_percent_file]({{ site.url }}/assets/coverage_100_percent_file.png)

-Five (5) out of five (5) relevant lines are now covered, resulting in 100% coverage for the file, which means 100% coverage for our one-file project.
+Five (5) out of five (5) relevant lines are now covered, resulting in 100% coverage for the file, which means 100% total coverage for our one-file project.

 <p>&nbsp;</p>